Australia's Hastings to sell Texas LNG stake for 5.5 times investment

 Hastings, owned by Australia's No. 2 bank Westpac Banking Corp, sold the stake just as Freeport, which runs a LNG regasification terminal, starts construction on three new liquefication plants which are expected to begin operations in four years.

-"It was timely for Hastings to monetize the investment given strong market demand for assets exposed to the LNG value chain," Hastings executive director of global investment Peter Taylor said in a statement.
+"It was timely for Hastings to monetise the investment given strong market demand for assets exposed to the LNG value chain," Hastings executive director of global investment Peter Taylor said in a statement.

-"We are long-term investors but we do not ignore the market and will move to maximize value."
+"We are long-term investors but we do not ignore the market and will move to maximise value."

 Hastings, which recently bought Australia's Port of Newcastle, the world's busiest coal terminal, for A$1.75 billion ($1.64 billion), said the Freeport sale proceeds would enable it to expand in North America, its Chief Executive Officer Andrew Day said.